South Carolina State Payroll Tax Information

 Employee Name, Address, Social Security Number, Date of Birth & Date of Remuneration

-PayWow will automatically report the new hired employees to the state, and also send the required copies to both the employer and employees.Try PayWow Now for FREE
+PayWow will automatically report the new hired employees to the state, and also send the required copies to both the employer and employees.Get Started Now

 As an employer, you might be involved in the child support process.
 Child support withholding is a payroll deduction.
 You will receive a withholding notice from the state agencies telling you if you are required to make child support deductions from your employee wages.
 Once you remit the withholding to the state agencies, the amount goes to the custodial parent.